rebasing-xyz/rebot/README.md

 ## Quarkus Hot Reload feature

-You can rely on the hot reload feature, you just need to start it in the `dev` mode from the project's root directory:
+You can rely on the hot reload feature, you just need to start it in the `dev` mode from the `rebot-telegram` directory:

 ```bash
 mvn clean compile quarkus:dev \